pedrofolim/devbox/howtos/howto.check_defaults.md

 Java HotSpot(TM) 64-Bit Server VM (build 20.65-b04-466.1, mixed mode)
 ```

 The Java 6 platform was released in 2006 and Apple offers Java SE 6 Update 65.
-Oracle has not publically made newer versions with 33 security fixes available to the public, so users will will have to live with security vulnerabilities with Java 6.
+Oracle has not publically made newer versions (now at Java SE 6 Update 81) with 33 security fixes available to the public, so users will will have to live with security vulnerabilities with Java 6.

 Oracle has released Java SE 7 (2011) and Java SE 8 (2014) to the public, which can be downloaded for OS X.  The current versions of these are Java SE 7 Update 67 and Java SE 8 Update 20.